confluentinc/ksql/docs-md/concepts/stream-processing.md

     SELECT * FROM products EMIT CHANGES;
 ```

-The `products_changelog` stream will emit a new row any time a row in the `products` table is
+The `products_changelog` stream emits a new row any time a row in the `products` table is
 added or modified.

 Deriving a new table from an existing stream